menacit/k8s_ephemeral_mimic/README.md

 Since \~version 1.23, Kubernetes supports a feature called ["ephemeral containers"](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) which enables ad-hoc startup of containers inside a running pod.
-This is neat, since pods are traditionally immutable and the addition of a long-running side-car container with every potentially useful debugging tool would result in overhead.
+This is neat, since pods are traditionally somewhat immutable and the addition of a long-running side-car container with every potentially useful debugging tool would result in overhead.

 The feature could also be useful security testing and attack simulation.
-Instead of speculating what the consequences could be if _application X_ in _container Y_ of _pod Z_ got popped, let's spawn an ephemeral container with access to the same volume mounts, secrets, etc!
-Furthermore, any network policies restricting the "parent pod" will also apply to the ephemeral container.
+Instead of speculating what the consequences could be if _application X_ in _container Y_ of _pod Z_ got popped, let's spawn an ephemeral container with access to the same volume mounts, secrets, etc and try it out!
+Furthermore, any network policies restricting the "parent pod" would also apply to the ephemeral container.

 All the things that give a container its personality (config maps, volumes, security context, etc) are unfortunately not automatically shared with ephemeral containers.
 If all pod containers are